hoganman/p0d-banff/README.md

 P0D-BANFF
 =========

+This repo is designed to contain all the necessary ingredients to run P0D samples in BANFF.

 Below is a list of the working pckages.
 All these packages are managed by CMT but not all from the same repo

-Current list of working software

     SOFTWARE                      BRANCH       REPO
     _____________________________ ____________ __________________________________________________________